palewire/first-github-scraper/README.md

 make docs
 ```

-Visit localhost:8000 to see the current state of the site.
+Visit [localhost:8000](http://localhost:8000) in your browser to see the current state of the site.
 Edit files in the `./docs` directory and save.
 The page should reload with the latest.